How Long Does Female Sperm Live

 Impact of Lifestyle Factors

 Emerging research is focusing on how lifestyle factors affect sperm quality and survival.
 Factors such as diet, exercise, stress, and exposure to environmental toxins can all impact sperm health.
-For example, studies have shown that men who consume a diet rich in antioxidants, such as vitamins C and E, have improved sperm quality.
+As an example, studies have shown that men who consume a diet rich in antioxidants, such as vitamins C and E, have improved sperm quality.

 Innovations in Fertility Treatments